 What I learned by analyzing the data in GSC

-This research is limited to the data gathered from three websites only, while the sample was small few patterns emerged:
+This research is limited to the data gathered from three websites only.
+While the sample was small, a few patterns emerged:

 - Google tends to distribute content between Google Search and Google Discover (the highest overlap I found was 13.5% – these are pages that, since Discover data has been collected on GSC, have received traffic from both channels)

-- Pages in Discover have not the highest engagement in terms of bounce rate or average time on page when compared to all other pages on a website.
-They are relevant for a specific intent and well-curated but I didn’t see any correlation with social metrics.
+- Pages in Discover have not the highest engagement in terms of bounce rate or average time-on-page when compared to all other pages on a website.
+Yet, they are relevant for a specific intent and well-curated.

 1. Make sure you have an entity in the Google Knowledge Graph or an account on Google My Business